npruehs/ue4-rts/Documents/Manual/Units.md

 1. Set the _Maximum Health_ of the `RTSHealthComponent`.
 1. In case your actor should regenerate health, check _Regenerate Health_ and set the _Health Regeneration Rate_.
 1. If you want to play animations or visual effects when the actor dies, set _Actor Death Type_ to _Stop Gameplay_.
 In that case, you're responsible of destroying the actor yourself as soon as all of your visual clues have finished playing.
+1. Set the _Death Sound_ to the sound cue to play when the actor is killed.
 1. Add your `RTSHealthBarWidgetComponent` (see [User Interface](UserInterface.md)).
 1. Add the `RTSAttackComponent` to any actors than can attack.
 1. Add an attack to the `RTSAttackComponent` of these actors, setting its _Cooldown, Damage, Range, Acquisition Radius_ and _Chase Radius_.

 _Setting the Damage Type is optional._

 #### Projectiles